Threadstone-Wiki/Threadstone-Wiki/pages/update-suppression.md

 This is a page about update suppression.

-An excellent video explanation is [Xcoms Update Suppression Explained](https://www.youtube.com/watch?v=IJhZpK-8p54)
+An excellent video explanation is [Xcom's Update Suppression Explained](https://www.youtube.com/watch?v=IJhZpK-8p54)

 # Introduction